-Lane departure warning systems are a more advanced system that notifies a driver when they are drifting outside of a lane, without a turn single being engaged.
+Lane departure warning systems are a more advanced system that notifies a driver when they are drifting outside of a lane without a turn single being engaged.
 In most vehicles this shows on the LED dash and is often times accompanied by an audible alarm to get the driver’s attention.

-This is a helpful feature because aside from helping to prevent a possible side swipe collision, this system can help keep drivers on the road surface and out of a dangerous scenario that could be a potential rollover accident.
+This is a helpful feature because, aside from helping to prevent a possible side swipe collision, this system can help keep drivers on the road surface and out of a dangerous scenario that could be a potential rollover accident.

 This is another system that relies on a camera or a radar sensor to alert the driver to vehicles in adjacent lanes.
 This system most commonly alerts the driver with a ding and/or a visual queue on the side mirror and LED instrument dashboard.
-Just another system helping you detect dangers that you otherwise may be unable to see.
+It's just another system helping you detect dangers that you otherwise may be unable to see.

 Forward Collision Avoidance

 A forward collision warning system continuously scans the speed of the vehicle.
 Using a complex array of sensors, the system also measures the speed of the vehicle ahead of yours, and calculates the distance between the two.
-If the distance between the vehicle and the one in front closes too quickly, you’ll receive an alert to brake.
+If the distance between your vehicle and the one in front closes too quickly, you’ll receive an alert to brake.

 If the driver does not brake accordingly, the system will apply the brakes automatically to avoid a frontal collision and avert any injury or damage to the cars.

-Pedestrian Automatic Emergency Braking
+Pedestrian Automatic Emergency Braking (PAEB)